Johnny Depp, Alice Cooper, And Joe Perry: Seven Weird Stories About The Hollywood Vampires

 2) Joe Perry and Steven Tyler of Aerosmith outsmarted death in 1977 when their crew rejected the plane and pilot that one week later crashed with the Lynyrd Skynyrd band onboard.
 Lynyrd Skynyrd frontman Ronnie Van Zant, guitarist/vocalist Steve Gaines and backing vocalist Cassie Gaines all perished in the crash.
 Their deaths were a great tragedy still mourned among southern rock fans.

-Joe Perry and Steven Tyler will be portrayed by actor Anthony Rocco and Aerosmith tribute band singer Neill Byrnes according to Gibson in an upcoming Lynyrd Skynyrd biopic.
+Joe Perry and Steven Tyler will be portrayed by actor Anthony Rocco and Aerosmith tribute band singer Neill Byrnes, according to Gibson in an upcoming Lynyrd Skynyrd biopic.
 The film is titled, Street Survivors: The True Story of the Lynyrd Skynyrd Plane Crash.

 Many of Johnny Depp, Joe Perry, and Alice Cooper’s friends are no longer counted among the living.
 The pressures of the road have driven many musicians to drink and drugs.
 This lifestyle has taken the lives of many guitar heroes.

 Johnny Depp, Joe Perry, and Alice Cooper are still standing strong for those guys.
-While The Hollywood Vampires have a rather somber sounding purpose, that hardly means Alice Cooper, Johnny Depp, and Joe Perry aren’t having a blast on stage.
+While the Hollywood Vampires have a rather somber sounding purpose, that hardly means Alice Cooper, Johnny Depp, and Joe Perry aren’t having a blast on stage.

-3) Alice Cooper was originally the name of a band, not the lead singer, but when everyone started referring to Vincent Damon Furnier as Alice, the shock rock singer legally changed his name to Alice Cooper explained Cooper to The Shreveport Times.
+3) Alice Cooper was originally the name of a band, not the lead singer, but when everyone started referring to Vincent Damon Furnier as Alice, the shock rock singer legally changed his name to Alice Cooper explained Cooper to the Shreveport Times.

-‘It was kind of like the all-American, sweet little old lady name.
+“It was kind of like the all-American, sweet little old lady name.
 And I wasn’t Alice Cooper.
-I was just the singer in the band, Alice Cooper”
+I was just the singer in the band, Alice Cooper.”

 Even Johnny Depp and Joe Perry don’t ever call Alice Cooper Vinnie.
-That is an honor reserved only for Alice Cooper’s wife, and Kieth Richards.
+That is an honor reserved only for Alice Cooper’s wife and Kieth Richards.

 4) Johnny Depp’s former management team has said a lot of really weird things about this Hollywood Vampire.
 TMG, which stands for The Management Group, yes, that name is pretty unimaginative, but the group certainly isn’t without creativity.
 This is this the most recent and perhaps weirdest accusation yet against Johnny Depp.

-TMB alleges that Johnny Depp uses an earpiece, and hires some kind of technician to read his lines to him so he doesn’t have to memorize them all.
+TMG alleges that Johnny Depp uses an earpiece and hires some kind of technician to read his lines to him so he doesn’t have to memorize them all.

 Johnny Depp’s young Pirates of the Caribbean co-star Brenton Thwaites debunked TMG’s latest allegation against Johnny Depp, describing their claims as impossible.
 It seems Johnny Depp ad-libs far too much to be listening to a script.
 Brenton Thwaite is quoted on The Stuff.